MononoKuma/AWD-Seatwork-1-1-OA-25/readme.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=white)

 ## Rules, Practices and Principles
-1. Always use `WD-` in the front of the Title of the Project for the Subject followed by your custom naming.
+1. Always use `AWD-` in the front of the Title of the Project for the Subject followed by your custom naming.
 2. Do not rename any .html files; always use `index.html` as the filename.
 3. Place Files in their respective folders.
 4. All file naming are in camel case.